 The cut-off frequency of the passive low pass filter is 723.4 Hz.
 All frequencies over it will be attenuated -20dB/dec or -6dB/8ve.

-The behaviour of the tone control is easy to understand analyzing the response at the extremes of the Tone Pot rotation:
+The behavior of the tone control is easy to understand analyzing the response at the extremes of the Tone Pot rotation:

 - All the way to the bass side: When fully toward the (+) end, the R8C6 network will be placed in parallel with the low pass filter, resulting in a second order low pass filter, with a very low cut-off frequency that will remove all the treble.